 - 2 tsp allspice

 - 6 oz Red Stripe beer (you can find it at BevMo!)

 - one chicken, cut up into pieces (preferably organic)

 - Place all ingredients for base in a blender or food processor and process until smooth.

-- Use to marinate chicken before cooking on the barbecue.
+- Use to marinate chicken for at least 4 hours, but preferably overnight, before cooking on the barbecue.

 Directions for Jerk Sauce

 - Add all ingredients listed for the Jerk sauce to a pan over low heat and allow to simmer for 30 minutes to an hour, stirring often.
 Add more juice or beer to thin the sauce, alternatively, simmer longer for a thicker sauce.

 - Spoon this sauce over the cooked jerk chicken, serving extra for those who want a little more.